The Top 10 Rules Of Karate

 8. Make Adjustments According to your Opponent

 An important part of karate is knowing your own strengths.
-It is the responsibility of each individual to gage their strengths and to use them wisely.
+It is the responsibility of each individual to gauge their strengths and to use them wisely.
 Each situation where karate is utilized will not require the same amount of power.
-This is extremely relevant when practicing the sport, as not each opponent or training partner will not have identical skill levels or physical abilities.
-You don't always need to exert your fullest force on opponents or training partners, as karate is about growth for everyone involved.
+This is extremely relevant when practicing the sport, as not each opponent or training partner will have identical skill levels or physical abilities.
+You don’t always need to exert your fullest force on opponents or training partners, as karate is about growth for everyone involved.
 Therefore, students must learn to adjust the strength of their strikes when sparring or training with others.
-It is not about victory or defeat; instead, helping yourself and others to improve is much more valuable.
-This connects with karate's founding principle of respect, as showing respect for opponents is important in martial arts.
+It is not about victory or defeat; instead, helping yourself and others focused on improvement is much more valuable.
+This connects with karate’s founding principle of respect, as showing respect for opponents is important in martial arts.